The Gap

 Knowledge becomes muscle.
 We mean that almost literally.

 This is not a mystical event.
 It is a neurological one.
 Earned through practice.
 Visible in behavior.
 Measurable in performance data.
-And it is available to anyone willing to run the cycle honestly, daily, at the edge of their current ability, for long enough.
+And it is available to anyone willing to run the cycle honestly, daily, at the edge of current ability, for long enough.

 We have now described three foundations.
 Purpose as daily practice (Episode 7).
 Learning as play (Episode 8).
 Application as embodiment — this episode, where knowledge crosses the gap from theory to skill through deliberate practice, apprenticeship, and the honest measurement that keeps naive repetition from masquerading as growth.